leiqin1/pandaset_plus/README.md

 Train and test splits for 2D and 3D lanes can be generated with devkit lane_train_test_split.ipynb.

-For projection and coordinate system transfrom, please refer to PandaSet devkit https://github.com/scaleapi/pandaset-devkit.
+For projection and coordinate system transform, please refer to PandaSet devkit https://github.com/scaleapi/pandaset-devkit.